Better Understand Weather Risk to Avoid Unexpected Claims & Maintain Value of Assets

 The richness and usability of Meteomatics Weather API

 Meteomatics’ Weather API offers a rich database of global forecasts, covering all time scales: historic nowcast, forecast out to 10 days, seasonal, observational data.
-Plus, Meteomatics’ API now also includes climate projections out to 2100, covering the 5 IPPC social economic pathways.
-Giving uses the opportunity to request data covering all weather and climate time periods 1978 - 2100 using a single API query.
+Plus, Meteomatics’ API now also includes climate projections out to 2100, covering the 5 IPCC social economic pathways.

-Meteomatics API also applies its world leading post processing techniques and proprietary platform (Meteocache) to create incredible detail and forecast accuracy, downscaling global forecasts to 90 meters horizontal resolution and reducing timesteps down to 5 minutes for applicable parameters.
-Giving users unrivalled forecasts to gain a better understanding of the meteorological environment.
+Meteomatics' API applies its world-leading post-processing techniques and advanced proprietary platform (Meteocache) to create incredible detail and forecast accuracy, downscaling global forecasts to 90 meters horizontal resolution and timesteps are available in 5 minutes (for applicable parameters.)
+Giving users access to very accurate and detailed forecasts to provide a better understanding of the meteorological environment to inform decision making.

-All of Meteomatics rich and accurate weather and environmental data is made accessible through a single entry point: Meteomatics’ RESTful API.
-Created with ease of use at the heart of its design.
-Users can simply create a single API query to request all the weather and climate information held in Meteomatics’ database, then choose their preferred programming language and integrate the requested data with one of the many data connectors Meteomatics support.
+All of Meteomatics rich and accurate weather and climate data is made accessible through a single entry point: Meteomatics’ RESTful API.
+Created with ease of use at the heart of its design, allowing users to request all the weather and climate information held in Meteomatics’ database, using the same API endpoint.
+Before choosing their preferred programming language and integrating the requested data with one of the many data connectors Meteomatics support.

 Trial Meteomatics API today so you can see for yourself the richness of Meteomatics’ database, the accuracy and unrivalled detail of Meteomatics API, and the beauty of the API.
 Experience how you can quickly and easily obtain accurate weather insights to better inform decision making.